zio/zio-schema/docs/overview/understanding.md

 that we cannot further define through other means.
 If you visualize your data structure as a tree, primitives are the leaves.

-ZIO-Schema provides a number of built-in primitive types, that you can use to represent your data.
+ZIO Schema provides a number of built-in primitive types, that you can use to represent your data.
 These can be found in the `StandardType` companion-object.

 ### Transforming Schemas
 Once we have a `Schema`, we can transform it into another `Schema` by applying a `Transformer`.
 In normal Scala code this would be the equivalent of `map`.

-In ZIO-Schema this is modelled by the `Transform` type class:
+In ZIO Schema this is modelled by the `Transform` type class:

 ```scala
   final case class Transform[A, B](codec: Schema[A], f: A => Either[String, B], g: B => Either[String, A])